pylipp/pydartz/README.md

 ## Installation

-`pydartz` requires Python 3.7 or higher (last version to support Python 3.6 is v2.1.1).
+`pydartz` requires Python 3.7 or higher.

 ### From PyPI package